cogdog/wp-dimension/README.md

 * [Font Awesome 4 Menus](https://wordpress.org/plugins/font-awesome-4-menus/) used to add the icons to the social media links below the tag line
 * [Fluid Video Embeds](https://wordpress.org/plugins/fluid-video-embeds/) will make sure your auto embedded videos (and other content wordpress can embed by URL) are responsive sized to fill the column width
-* [Easy Theme and Plugin Upgrades](https://wordpress.org/plugins/easy-theme-and-plugin-upgrades/) allows you yo update the theme by uploading the zip file again as a new server (because wordpress does not provide this capability)
+* [Easy Theme and Plugin Upgrades](https://wordpress.org/plugins/easy-theme-and-plugin-upgrades/) allows you to update the theme by uploading the zip file again as a new server (because wordpress does not provide this capability)
 * [JetPack](https://wordpress.org/plugins/jetpack/) can add a number of capabilities, such as adding a contact form.
 If you do [create a contact form](https://jetpack.com/support/contact-form/), make sure you also add and activate [Akismet](http://akismet.com/) because *you will get spam*
 * [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) If you change to this theme from another one, you should run this plug to re-generate previously uploaded images in the specific sizes used by the theme.